MicrosoftDocs/azure-management-docs/articles/azure-linux/how-to-enable-azure-linux-3.md

     - [Quickstart with Terraform](./quickstart-terraform.md)
     - [Quickstart with Azure Resource Manager (ARM)](./quickstart-azure-resource-manager-template.md)

-# Upgrading Existing Azure Linux 2.0 clusters and node pools to Azure Linux 3.0
+## Upgrade existing Azure Linux 2.0 clusters and node pools to Azure Linux 3.0

-To upgrade existing Azure Linux 2.0 clusters and node pools to Azure Linux 3.0 you can upgrade to AKS version 1.32.
-No additional action is required.
-For more details on upgrading your AKS cluster see [Upgrade an AKS cluster] (https://learn.microsoft.com/en-us/azure/aks/upgrade-aks-cluster?tabs=azure-cli).
+To upgrade existing Azure Linux 2.0 clusters and node pools to Azure Linux 3.0, you can upgrade them to AKS version 1.32.
+For more information about AKS cluster upgrades, see [Upgrade an AKS cluster](/azure/aks/upgrade-aks-cluster).
 ## Next steps
 For more information about Azure Linux 3.0, see [What's new with Azure Linux 3.0?](./intro-azure-linux.md).